the white failure complex

 Others have dived into these movies in far greater detail but I believe both films are best exemplified by how their white male protagonists end up.

-The camera is not a condonement machine but who it is chosen to focus on bestows its own kind of kindness.
-To follow Ghetto Pat, Sheriff Joe Cross, or Colonel Lockjaw's gaze leering on Perfidia’s ass for an uncomfortable length of time—reinforces the idea that their internal machinations are worth following.
-Their collective screen-time compounds to make an ode to the obsolete, re-establishing their obsoletion as something important to witness.
+The camera is not a condonement machine but who it chooses to focus on bestows its own kind of kindness.
+To follow Ghetto Pat, Sheriff Joe Cross, or even Colonel Lockjaw's gaze leering on Perfidia’s ass for an uncomfortable length of time, is not an outright promotion of their characters, however it does reinforce the idea that their internal machinations are worth following.
+The filmmaker is naturally seasoned at making characters who look like him cohesive, so the collective screen-time of these men compounds into an ode to the obsolete; re-establishing their obsoletion as something important to witness.
 Another contradiction.
-The best way to make peace with the more egregious contradictions of a character with squandered potential like Perfidia Beverly Hills is, I think, to see this recent uptick of “white failure films” for what they don’t know they are2:
+The best way to make peace with the more egregious contradictions of a squandered character like Perfidia Beverly Hills is, I think, to see this recent uptick of “white failure films” for what they don’t know they are:

 Evolutions of a post-apocalyptic fantasy genre—attempting to make sense of an eroding superiority that never existed in the first place.